Understanding Anticipatory Grief: When Your Loved One Is Still Here But Already Changing

 Find ways to stay connected even as abilities decline.
 Reminiscence therapy, old photos, familiar music, or simply sitting together can provide moments of connection.

 Create new rituals and meaning as old ways of relating become impossible.
 Set boundaries to protect your wellbeing.
 Grieving while caregiving is exhausting, and using respite care regularly isn't selfish; it's necessary.
 Connect with others who understand through support groups or individual friendships with caregivers going through similar experiences.
-Consider professional support when needed, therapy provides a safe space to process grief without worrying about burdening others.

 How Therapy Helps With Anticipatory Grief in Caregiving